8 Array Formulas

 Formula F3: =SUM(B3:E3*$B$1:$E$1)/SOM($B$1:$E$1)

-Then copy formula to F4 and F5.
+Then copy the formula to F4 and F5.

 Task 8.6 File: Array5.xlsx